krisbanas/write-ups/HSCTF 8/opisthocomus-hoazin.md

 print("The flag is: $result")
 ```

-Running the code yields:
+Running the code finally yields:

 `The flag is: flag{tH1s_ic3_cr34m_i5_So_FroZ3n_i"M_pr3tTy_Sure_iT's_4ctua1ly_b3nDinG_mY_5p0On}`

-It is the solution for the challenge.
+Which is the correct solution to the challenge.

+---
+_HSCTF 8 was held on 14-18.06.2021_